 Use a portable solar panel charger

 Yet another method of recharging your phone is to use a portable solar panel.
 Basically, these devices collect and harness solar energy and deliver power to your connected smartphone.
-However, you should keep in mind that these are only useful and convenient during clear, bright days.
+However, you should keep in mind that these are only useful and convenient on clear, bright days.
 Otherwise, you may not be able to provide power to your mobile device.

 Solar panel chargers do not have any input ports since it obtains energy from the sun.
-Instead, they usually have one or more output ports, allowing you to connect your device with a cable.
+Instead, they usually have one or more output ports, allowing you to connect your device with a USB cable.
 However, charging speeds depend entirely on exposure to the sun, so it’s not as slow or fast as you might have thought.
-If it’s cloudy outside, you can expect the charging speed and performance to decrease.
+If it’s cloudy outside, you can expect the phone charging speed and performance to decrease.

 Improvise a charger from a 9V battery

 While it does not involve a paperclip, this is one of those methods that you’d expect MacGyver to use for charging his phone in an emergency situation.
 It’s a bit limited, but it can give your mobile device just enough juice to make a call or send out a few texts.
 This can be very useful if you don’t have access to power through a charger, power bank, etc. Don’t expect it to last long though because the 9-volt battery only has a 500mAh rating.

 You can order a hand-crank charger online.
 This is a device that provides power from physical inputs via a hand-crank mechanism.
 As long as you turn the handle, the device will continue to provide power.

 The downside is that you will need to constantly crank the charger in order to provide power to your phone.
 Furthermore, these will not provide a lot of power.
 This means you’ll need to put in quite some effort in order to see a meaningful charge of your phone’s battery.

 If none of the above apply to your situation, here are some other quick ideas you might find helpful: